1917 |

 Fialka |

-1950's, the machine came into service in the
+Developed in the 1950's, the machine came into

-Soviet Forces in 1965.
-Although based on the
+service in the Soviet Forces in 1965.
+Although

-incorporated solutions to all of those flaws into
+and incorporated solutions to all of those flaws

 replaced by a punched card reader and a 'magic'